Broad-tailed paradise whydah

 The broad-tailed paradise whydah (Vidua obtusa) is a species of bird in the family Viduidae.
-It is found woodland and acacia savanna habitat in Sub-Saharan Africa from Angola to Uganda, Tanzania and Mozambique.
+It is found in woodland and acacia savanna habitat in Sub-Saharan Africa from Angola to Uganda, Tanzania and Mozambique.
 A brood parasite, it has a wide range and the International Union for Conservation of Nature has assessed it as being of least concern.

 Taxonomy

 Chapin described the broad-tailed paradise whydah as Steganura aucupum obtusa from Luchenza in 1922.
 Previously, Vidua obtusa, V. interjecta, V. orientalis, V. paradisaea and V. togoensis were considered to be in the same species, and these five species are sometimes placed in the genus Steganura.
 The broad-tailed paradise whydah is a monotypic species.

 Description

 The breeding male is 31–36 cm long, and the nonbreeding male and the female are 14–15 cm long.
 Females have been measured to weigh approximately 19.5 g.
 The breeding male has long tail feathers with rounded tips.
 It has a chestnut-orange patch on its nape.
 The nonbreeding male's underparts are buffy, and its upperparts are grey-brown, with streaks.
 There are black and white stripes on its head.
 The female is similar to the nonbreeding male.
 The immature bird resembles the female, but some of its feathers have buffy edges, and its patterns are less distinct.